 Post-traumatic stress disorder (PTSD) affects 11-20% of veterans.
 But this mental health condition extends beyond those who experienced combat duty, affecting 8% of all other adults.
-No matter what triggered your PTSD, exceptional help is available from Ken Adolph, MD, and the experienced team at Illumma in Austin, Texas.
+No matter what triggered your PTSD, exceptional help is available from Ken Adolph, MD, and the experienced team at Illumma in Austin and Bee Cave, Texas.
 They specialize in ketamine infusion therapy, one of today’s most advanced treatments that quickly relieves PTSD even when other medications fail.
 To learn more about ketamine for PTSD, schedule a free consultation by calling the office or using the online booking feature today.

 PTSD is a mental health disorder that begins after a frightening, disturbing, or dangerous event.
 You may directly experience the event, but you can also develop PTSD by witnessing it or learning that someone you know lived through the trauma.